 Our research is editorially independent but we may earn a commission for purchases made through our links.

 Wyoming may be one of the least populated states, but that doesn’t mean that it’s lacking in spectacular places to visit.
-In fact, that just means you have a better chance of enjoying iconic attractions like some of the country’s most breathtaking national parks, soaring mountains, ski resorts, world-class fly-fishing rivers and abundant wildlife practically all to yourself.
-You’ll even find charming towns and larger cities that offer lively entertainment too.
+In fact, that just means you have a better chance of enjoying iconic attractions like some of the country’s most breathtaking national parks, soaring mountains, ski resorts, world-class fly-fishing rivers, and abundant wildlife practically all to yourself.
+You’ll even find charming towns and larger cities that offer live entertainment too.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 When you first lay eyes on the Teton Range, with its dramatic, jagged peaks, your jaw will literally drop.
 It’s one of the most breathtaking sights on the planet, dominated by the nearly 14,000-foot-high Grand Teton for which Grand Teton National Park was named.
 One of the best parks in Wyoming, it’s a hiker’s and mountain biker’s paradise, with more than 240 miles of trails meandering throughout.
 Wildlife lovers will be in their own personal heaven, with the chance to spot elk, moose, wolves, black and grizzly bears as well as majestic birds like bald eagles and even pelicans.
 While scenic drives are lovely, for an in-depth look, you really need to get out and explore.
 If hiking or biking isn’t your thing, you can always enjoy a gentle float on the Snake River or paddling a canoe on serene Jenny Lake.